plembo/kubernetes-concepts/Concepts/01-Overview.md

 ```

 ### Object Names and IDs
-Each object in your cluster has a Name that is unique for that type of resource.
-Every Kubernetes object also has a UID that is unique across your whole cluster.
+Each object in your cluster has a unique Name for that resource type.
+Every Kubernetes object also has clusterwide unique UID.

 #### Names
 * DNS subdomain names